Intrastat: Complete Guide

-Check what is an Intrastat return, when do you need to submit it and what are the data requirements for these type of returns.
+Check what an Intrastat return is, when you need to submit it, and what the data requirements are for these type of returns.

 Intrastat is a statistical declaration that must be submitted by certain business engaged in international trade within the European Union.
 Intrastat declarations measure the movement of goods - dispatches and arrivals - across EU member states.

 The Intrastat obligation was created in 1993 when the original Member States became part of the European Union and customs formalities were removed.
 Intrastat declarations then replaced customs declarations as the source of trade statistics within the EU.

 The requirements of Intrastat are similar in all member states of the EU, although there are some differences on how each member state has implemented the rules.

 Intrastat declarations mainly cover statistical data, however, fiscal data is also required in some cases.
 Although Intrastat returns are guided by national statistical legislation, there is a close link with the VAT system relating to intra-EU trade and the figures are often reconciled to check the exhaustiveness and quality of the data reported.

 The information to be reported in Intrastat declarations depends on the Intrastat reporting thresholds stated by each Member State.
 The thresholds of each country determine whether a “detailed” or “simplified” declaration should be submitted.